vigetlabs/microcosm-quickstart/docs/microcosm-quickstart.md

 ```

 And we're back!
 When the router is about to mount the Planets
-presenter to the page, it will call `presenterWillMount`.
+presenter to the page, it will call `setup`.
 This will
 cause a `getPlanets` to get queued up with the application's repo.

 Microcosm will process the action, sending updates to the stores who